BZoennchen/supercollider-book/_build/html/_sources/intro.md

 ## Why Writing an Online-Book?

 I am very excited!
-I want to learn more about the *algorithmic composition*.
+I want to learn more about *algorithmic composition*, *sound design* and *computer music*.
 This book is my attempt to do so;
 To understand something, one has to pass through a grueling learning process.
 One such strategy that works for me is called *the Feynman learning technique*.
 It consists of the following steps:

 1. pretend to teach a concept you want to learn about to a student in the sixth grade
-2. identify gaps in your explanation.
-Go back to the source material to understand it better
+2. identify gaps in your explanation
+3. go back to the source material to understand it better
-3. organize and simplify
+4. organize and simplify
-4. transmit (optional)
+5. transmit (optional)

 This book is my attempt to follow *Feynman's technique* imperfectly.
 In the end, someone else might find valuable ideas in this book.
-Currently, I focus solely on [SuperCollider](https://supercollider.github.io/) and *sound design*.
+Currently, I focus on [SuperCollider](https://supercollider.github.io/), *sound design*, little bit of *music theory* and *algorithmic composition*.
+Within the book, I use ``Python`` to create some of the plots.

 I experiment with SuperCollider and other tools and write this book in my spare time.
 It is a hobby.
 Therefore, I will develop and update it over time.
+This will take some time.
 In its current state it is only a skeleton, and I will add new chapters and edit old ones.
 Therefore, do not expect anything professional.